UnionPAC/toolkit/vue-toolkit/README.md

 ## 🎨 Import Styles

-To use built-in project styles like transitions and utility classes, you need to manually import the toolkit’s CSS file in your app entry point:
+To use built-in styles like transitions and utility classes, manually import the toolkit’s CSS in your app’s entry file:

 ```
 // main.js or main.ts